Our aim is to provide a broad and balanced curriculum where our pupils develop their abilities to read, write and speak clearly. Our pupils will:

 We teach these core skills through our basic skills lessons but our ethos for English is promoted throughout the curriculum.

+Reading at TMPS has high priority in the curriculum.
+A strong emphasis lies in early reading with a focus on RWI session starting in Nursery.
 There are varied opportunities for reading skills to be taught and practiced within English lesson and across the curriculum:

 The teaching of RWI